 If you, a friend, spouse, or loved one is trying to overcome porn, you’ve probably wondered how long it takes to recover from porn addiction.
 Some people say two weeks; others say 30 days.
 Recovery programs suggest 60 days or 90 days as an expected timeline for recovery.
-Noted sex addiction expert Dr. Patrick Carnes suggested a timeline of two or more years.
+Noted sex addiction expert Dr. Patrick Carnes suggests a timeline of two or more years.

 So how long is it going to take to be absolutely positively free from porn?
 Here are some helpful guidelines based on expert research that will help you better understand the porn recovery process and accurately assess how much time recovery will take in different situations.